 Here's an excerpt from Three Stacks' interview with Rolling Stone this past December:

 "I haven’t been making much music, man.
 My focus is not there.
 My confidence is not there," he said.
 "I tinker a lot.
 I’ll just go to a piano and sit my iPhone down and just record what I’m doing.
 Move my fingers around and whatever happens, but I haven’t been motivated to do a serious project.
 I’d like to, but it’s just not coming.
 In my own self I’m trying to figure out where do I sit?
 I don’t even know what I am and maybe I’m nothing.
 Maybe I’m not supposed to be anything.
 Maybe my history is kind of handicapping in a way."

-All of these dynamics are relevant to Mercury's domicile in both Gemini and Virgo, and their natural opposition to the Jupiter-ruled signs of Sagittarius and Pisces.
-While the Jupiter parts of us tend to be expansive and affirming, ruling curves and encompassing belief, the Mercury shades of psyche tend to be critical, ruling angles and skepticism, poking holes in what they might see as jovian loftiness.
+All of these dynamics are relevant to Mercury's domicile in both Gemini and Virgo, and the natural opposition of these to the Jupiter-ruled signs of Sagittarius and Pisces.
+While the Jupiter parts of us tend to be expansive and affirming, ruling curves and encompassing belief, the Mercury shades of psyche tend to be more critico-rational, ruling angles and skepticism, poking holes in what they might see as jovian loftiness.

-Whether 3000's musical career is truly over or not, the man has left us with many things to celebrate, which is also the message championed from the headline of the article quoted.
-Radio edit aside, below is the video of one of my favorite OutKast tunes, a classic sing-along yet undeniably sorrowful in tone.
+Whether 3000's musical career is truly over or not, the man has left us with many things to celebrate, which also happens to be the message championed from the title of the article quoted onward.
+Radio edit aside, below is the video for one of my favorite OutKast tunes, a classic sing-along hip hop joint still undeniably morose in aspects of its tone.